-It explores five key characteristics/factors which we believe can support the wholesale adoption of value-based healthcare approaches.
+It explores five key characteristics which we believe can support the wholesale adoption of value-based healthcare approaches.
 These are:

-It is hoped that this paper will support colleagues across the health and care system who are working to embed value-based approaches in their organisations and across their health and care systems.
+It is hoped that this paper will support colleagues across the health and care system who are working to embed value-based approaches in their organisations.